RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/pignatelli_neuron_2019_engram_excitability.md

 ## Research Questions

-As background, excitability was shown to be key in determining which neurons are ultimately recruited to an engram ([Yiu et al. 2014](yiu_neuron_2014_neurons_recruited_memory_trace.md), [Rashid et al. 2016](rashid_science_2016_competition_memory_engrams.md)).
+Excitability was previously shown to be key in determining which neurons are ultimately recruited to an engram ([Yiu et al. 2014](yiu_neuron_2014_neurons_recruited_memory_trace.md), [Rashid et al. 2016](rashid_science_2016_competition_memory_engrams.md)).
 Here, the authors ask and answer: